observablehq/framework/docs/javascript/files.md

 gistemp
 ```

-For CSV and tab-separated values (TSV) files, you can also access the columns:
+The column names are listed in the `columns` property:

 ```js echo
 gistemp.columns
 ```

-Our implementation of CSV and TSV is based on [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180).
+Our implementation is based on [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180).

+### Typing CSV

 A usual pitfall with these formats is that they are not typed: numbers and dates are represented in the same way as strings, and there is no way to automatically determine the correct type.
-For example, if you are working on a choropleth map which assigns a color to each US state based on its [FIPS code](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt), Alabama will be encoded as "01" and Michigan as "26" — these should be treated as strings.
+For example, if you are working on a choropleth map which assigns a color to each US state based on its [FIPS code](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt), Alabama will be encoded as "01" and Michigan as "26" — and these should be treated as strings when looking up the values in your dataset.
 Dates might be represented as ISO 8601 strings such as `YYYY-MM-DD`, or through some other format.

-The `file.csv()` and `file.tsv()` methods support the **typed** option, which can be one of:
+The `file.csv()` and `file.tsv()` methods support the `typed` option, which can be one of:

 - false - keep everything as strings (default)
 - true - apply a value-based heuristic